AntonioEscamilla/convoLib/README.md

 2. `void resetPartitions ();`

    Method responsible for creating partitions for calculating the convolution, according to the size of the impulse response and the size of the host-buffer.
-It manages the creation of objects of the class OverlapAddConvolver, associating the partition of the response to the corresponding impulse and a pointer to the remaining buffer where they will write each convolution.
-In the creation of partitions, it is defined that the objects of the OverlapAddConvolver type, to which the first partitions of the impulse response are assigned, will process in the audio-thread the corresponding convolution (head convolvers) and that all other objects of the same type, process the convolution in a thread-pool to meet the real-time requirement (tail convolvers).
+It manages the creation of objects of the class **OverlapAddConvolver**, associating the partition of the response to the corresponding impulse and a pointer to the remaining buffer where they will write each convolution.
+In the creation of partitions, it is defined that the **OverlapAddConvolver** objects, to which the first partitions of the impulse response were assigned, will process in the audio-thread the corresponding convolution (head convolvers) and that all other objects of the same type, process the convolution in a thread-pool to meet the real-time requirement (tail convolvers).

 3. `void readIR (const String & path);`